Rosaire Paiement

 Joseph Rosaire Wilfrid Paiement (born August 12, 1945) is a Canadian former professional ice hockey forward.
 He is the older brother of Wilf Paiement.

 Paiement started his National Hockey League career with the Philadelphia Flyers in 1967.
 He also played for the Vancouver Canucks.
 He left the NHL after the 1972 season to play in the World Hockey Association.
 There, he played for the Chicago Cougars, New England Whalers, and Indianapolis Racers.
-He now lives in the Fort Lauderdale area and is part owner of Jester's Bar & Grill, a local sports bar.